 The penetration testing methods used by organizations whose operations are conducted within one region won't provide the whole picture for an organization whose operations span the globe.

-This article will cover some of the essential considerations that multinational enterprise corporations should take when pursuing a successful penetration testing engagement.
+Here, we’ll cover the essential considerations that multinational enterprise corporations should deliberate when pursuing a successful penetration testing engagement.

 Multinational Corporations Are Uniquely Vulnerable to Cyber Attacks

-Due to their size, enterprise organizations and multinational organizations are appealing to attackers and uniquely vulnerable.
-As such, any partner penetration testing organization should have the resources and tools to attack and test the organization's vulnerabilities uniquely.
+Due to their size, enterprise and multinational organizations are extremely vulnerable, making them very appealing to attackers.
+As such, any partner penetration testing organization should have the resources and tools to attack and test the organization's vulnerabilities thoroughly.

-Dispersed and remote enterprise penetration testers can devise custom attack methods and navigate an organization's many timezone restrictions.
+Dispersed and remote enterprise penetration testers can devise a tailored penetration test framework and navigate an organization's many time zone restrictions.

-The initial test is crucial, as it lays the groundwork for a security plan going forward— but retesting is also incredibly valuable and necessary.
-Attackers are continually coming up with new ways to infiltrate companies, and new vulnerabilities crop up as years pass.
+The initial test is crucial, as it lays the groundwork for a security plan going forward — but retesting is also incredibly valuable and necessary.
+Threat actors constantly use new ways to infiltrate companies, and new vulnerabilities crop up as years pass.

 Corporations should seek to work with a partner that changes with the times and can keep them secure now and in the future.